Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 still to do is set struct values for my custom effects and go over all the flags I added/previously may have updated i.e pulse moves punching moves etc. effects I may have added to moves that previously didn't have them essentially.

+NOTE**(
+    for terrastilizing several normal effects are now sound lowing reason to terra normal
+    so to counter for terrastilizing normal type have it increase joat boost
+    i.e if pokemon was normal and terras normal boost joat

+    typically the boost recieved is doubled 1.5 becomes 2x

+    if I double joat it becomes 1.34  where stab is 1.35

+    simplest way to get bonus is base multiplier x 2 - 1

+    so for normal going terra normal you'd have both doubled stab bonus on normal moves

+    and essentially fake stab on EVERY other type
+)

 and add the member if necessary

 want contests since I enjoyed them so for now keeping contest data just